lopezyaoming/CONJURE/README.md

 - Find the **CONJURE** panel in the 3D Viewport's UI shelf (press `N` if not visible) and click **"Initiate CONJURE"**.
 - Your webcam feed will appear in a separate window.
 You can now control Blender with your gestures.
 - To shut everything down, simply close the Blender window or press `Ctrl+C` in the terminal.

+The UI Panel will also contain a "Generative Pipeline" section with buttons to manually trigger each stage of the ComfyUI workflow for debugging and direct control.

 ---